ardiesan/ntrnph23b/_posts/2023-10-20-Five-Weeks-of-Internship-Reflection.md

 ## Deployment Challenges and PHP Version Mismatch

 On this day, my focus was solely on deploying my application on the server.
 However, I ran into a task blocker while trying to execute some PHP commands on the server.
 The error message was pretty straightforward: "Your Composer dependencies require a PHP version >= 8.1.0, but you are running 7.4.30."
 This error clarified the issue - my project required PHP version 8.1, while the server was running PHP version 7.4.30.
 It was a classic version mismatch.
 After some investigation, I discovered that the server had multiple PHP versions available.
 So, I made the necessary adjustments to ensure my project used the PHP version it needed.
 With that sorted out, I was able to successfully migrate my tables to the remote database.
-This experience reminded me that deployment can be a tricky process, sometimes has unexpected challenges.
+This experience reminded me that deployment can be a tricky process, and sometimes has unexpected challenges.

 ## Deploying Laravel App